-The Academic Standards Policy of Cañada College is based on a cumulative grade-point average of "C," the minimum standard of progress toward graduation or transfer.
+The Academic Standards Policy of Cañada College is based on a cumulative grade-point average of "C." the minimum standard of progress toward graduation or transfer.

 All units and grade points are on a cumulative basis.
 At all times, a student must maintain a cumulative grade-point total that is double the total units undertaken (C average).
-(Example: If a student undertakes $12\frac{1}{2}$ units in one semester and $15\frac{1}{2}$ in a second semester, his cumulative units are 28, requiring a grade-point total of 56.)
+(Example: If a student undertakes 121⁄2 units in one semester and 151⁄2 in a second semester, his cumulative units are 28, requiring a grade-point total of 56.)

-Any grade-point total less than twice the attempted until is regarded as deficient.
+Any grade-point total less than twice the attempted units is regarded as deficient.